Personal profile

 Teaching

 Carl is the subject lead for laboratory teaching, and therefore has a particular interest in all aspects of practical chemistry education.
-In addition, he teaches core organic chemistry topics (Y1, Y3 + MSc), and supervises projects (Y4 + MSc) in the area of chemistry education.
+In addition, he teaches core organic chemistry topics (Y1, Y3 + MSc), and supervises Y3 group projects in homogeneous transition metal catalysis and mechanistic organic chemistry.
+He also supervises Y4 MChem and MSc research projects in chemistry education.

 Units taught